welcome to the mayan ruins website .

-Tikal is one of the preeminent Maya sites with a long settlement history going back to 1000 B.C.
-It was among the largest cities in all of the Americas.
+Tikal is one of the preeminent Maya archaeological zones having a long settlement history going back to 1000 BCE.
+It was among the largest cities in the Americas.
 Tikal is located within the Tikal National Park, and was declared a UNESCO World Heritage Site in 1979.
-Tikal is a modern Maya name which translates to “City of Voices” Its original, ancient name has now been deciphered as Yax Mutal.
+Tikal is a modern Maya name which can translate to “City of Voices”.
+Its original, ancient name has now been deciphered as Yax Mutul.

-It is one of the most studied of the Southern Lowland Maya Sites.
-A long succession of rulers have been deciphered from the glyphic inscriptions found there, beginning in c.
-90 A.D.
-It is comprised of several architectural groups, containing numerous pyramids, temples, palaces, altars and carved stelae.
+Tikal is one of the most studied of the Maya Sites.
+A long succession of rulers has been deciphered from the glyphic inscriptions found there.
+It is comprised of several architectural groups, containing numerous pyramids, temples, palaces, ball courts, altars and carved stelae.
 A study has linked the layout of the city along astronomical lines of sight.

 HOURS: 6:00 A.M. – 5:00 P.M.
 Daily

-GUIDES: Yes, both cultural and nature available on-site, and can also be arranged at Flores
+GUIDES: Yes, both cultural and nature available on-site, and can be arranged at Flores

-ACCOMMODATIONS: Food and lodging is located within the archaeological park, and at Flores.
+ACCOMODATIONS: Food and lodging is located within the archaeological park, and at Flores.
 Tikal Park campground, $7 US/50 Quetzals

 HISTORY AND EXPLORATION